dword-design/sebastianlandwehr.com/content/posts/how-to-access-nuxt-js-page-data-in-route-objects.md

 ---
-title: How to Access Nuxt.js Page Data in Route Objects
+title: How to Access Nuxt.js Page Data in Route Meta Fields
 ---

 Hey folks, this article is about accessing page data in route objects.
 It's a use case I have frequently stumbled upon, for example when generating sitemaps.